DmitrySadovnikov/code-archaeology/README.md

-# Code Archaeology: Ancient Egyptian Trade Route Optimization
+# Code Archaeology: Ancient Egyptian Challenges

 ## Introduction
-In this activity, you will explore an ancient Egyptian trade route optimization program written by the renowned mathematician **Ahmose**.
-Ahmose, known for his work on the Rhind Mathematical Papyrus, was tasked by Pharaoh Khafre to optimize trade routes between major cities like **Thebes**, **Memphis**, and **Alexandria**.
-However, Ahmose made a critical error in his calculations, leading to inefficiencies in trade.
+In this activity, you will explore two ancient Egyptian challenges: trade route optimization and pyramid resource calculation.
+Both challenges involve identifying errors in logic and refactoring code for better readability and maintainability.

-## Challenge Overview
+## Challenges

-Your task is to identify Ahmose's mistake, correct it, and refactor the code for better readability and maintainability.
-You will work with programs written in different programming languages: COBOL, Fortran, Lisp, and Prolog.
+1. **Trade Route Optimization**: Review the trade route optimization program and identify Ahmose's mistake.
+Refactor the code to improve its logic and readability.
+2. **Pyramid Resource Calculation**: Identify errors in the pyramid resource calculation logic and correct them.
+Refactor the code for better maintainability.

 ## Setup Instructions
 For specific setup instructions, please refer to the README files in each language directory: